 One example of a WMI Monitor is the DFS Volume State component monitor in the Distributed File System (DFS) template that assesses the status and overall performance of a Microsoft DFS service.

 Note the following details that apply to most component monitors categorized as WMI Monitors:

 - All WQL queries are run within the

 - Named instances of SQL Server may have custom class names that do not match the predefined SAM templates, so you'll need to manually change the class name in any WMI Monitor collecting data for a named SQL Server instance.
 For example, if a named instance is "NAMED,” change

 - The statistic displayed for this type of component monitor in the Orion Web Console is either:

 - The current performance counter value, or

-- The difference in query values between polling cycles, if the Count statistic as difference option is enabled.
+- The difference in returned values between polling cycles, if the Count statistic as difference option is enabled.